roscrl/order/README.md

 - It doesn't check types or required fields—just the order.
 - It only uses the properties part of the schema.

-## When to Use It

-Use `order` if:

-- You have many contributors to a repository and want to enforce style consistency
-- You want to reduce mental effort in code reviews with a predictable pattern.
-- You want your YAML or JSON files to stay neat and consistent.